karmada-io/karmada/docs/proposals/caching/README.md

 	StatusUpdatePeriodSeconds uint32 `json:"statusUpdatePeriodSeconds,omitempty"`
 }

-// ClusterAffinity represents the filter to select clusters. type ClusterSelector struct {
+// ClusterSelector represents the filter to select clusters. type ClusterSelector struct {
 	// LabelSelector is a filter to select member clusters by labels.
 	// If non-nil and non-empty, only the clusters match this filter will be selected.